The Spanish

 DE CERA: Madrid's wax

-museum located just off the Plaza Colón shows historical figures and famous
+Plaza Colón shows historical figures and famous

 Spanish personalities.
 The museum includes a Horror Train, a Virtual Reality